Lunareonn/Lapras.py/README.md

 - As of 6/11/2024, the bot is **NOT** made for use across multiple servers.
 - The current database system is very bad, I'm aware.
 I'm working on a database rewrite over on the [db-rewrite](https://github.com/Lunareonn/Lapras.py/tree/db-rewrite) branch.
-- If you wish to contribute, I would greatly appreciate.
-My code can be very messy and bad.
-More information on contributing will be found below.

 ## Credits